 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure that it will have sufficient liquidity to meet its liabilities.
 The Company monitors the net liquidity position through forecasts on the basis of expected cash flows.

 The Company has obtained fund and non-fund based working capital lines from various banks.
 Furthermore, the Company has access to funds from debt markets to manage short of current assets to current liabilities.
-The Company invests its surplus funds in bank fixed deposit.
-Of the current liabilities, ' 218 crore (Previous year- ' 788 crore) pertains to loan received from Related parties.
-These parties have reaffirmed their commitment and confirmed that they will not recall the loans provided to the Company, unless the Company confirms that it has adequate surplus liquidity available and the related parties have confirmed to provide required financial support to the Company to repay the liabilities of the Company.
+The Company invests its surplus funds in bank fixed deposit/ mutual funds.
+Of the current liabilities, ' 244 crore (Previous year- ' 218 crore) pertains to loan received from Related parties.

-Further, the terms for borrowings from related parties of ' 889 crore which was fully due for repayment on May 25, 2025 has been extended upto May 25, 2027, with an option to the Company to further renew the loan basis Company's assessment of cash flows and liquidity position on that date.
+Borrowings from related parties amounting ' 936 crore are repayable by June 20, 2027 with an option to the Company to further renew the loan basis Company's assessment of the cash flows and liquidity position on that date

 The following are the remaining contractual maturities of financial liabilities and financial assets at the reporting date.
 The amounts are gross and undiscounted, and include estimated interest payments and exclude the impact of netting agreements.